TristanMarshall/codeChallenge/README.md

 - Unable to make button/links with slanted sides.
 - Unable to make table and at bottom of gallery page interactive/functional.

-Thank you kindly for your time and consideration!
-It was a great code challenge!
+Thank you kindly for your time and consideration -Tristan Marshall
--Tristan Marshall